Codecademy/ugc/README.md

 ## What stage of development are we in right now?

-This is currently the Beta version of UGC articles.
+This is currently the beta phase of UGC articles.
+We are aiming to release 20 articles written by beta authors/Codecademy superusers.
 Let us know what you think!

 ## How do I contribute?